MicrosoftDocs/Microsoft-MPI/MPI/mpi-start-function.md

 dev_langs:
 - C++
 - C
 description: Learn how to initiate communication with MPI_Start function.
-Understand its syntax, parameters, and return values for successful implementation.
+Understand its syntax, parameters, return values, and requirements for successful implementation.
 ---

 # MPI\_Start function